adamperrry/balanced/README.md

 &nbsp;

 ## Installation/Setup
+### **Database Setup (MySQL)**
+Enter your specific MySQL information (url, username, password) in /balanced/src/main/resources/application.properties

+Using your chosen MySQL interface (CLI, MySQL Workbench, etc.) first run **balanced-tables.sql** in /balanced/backend.
+This will set up the database and all tables.
+Next, if desired, run **balanced-entries.sql** - this is my own personal dataset from the year 2020.
+I don't mind you using it, it's the best proof of concept I have!
+Note - I was living alone and ate A LOT of flaming hot cheetos.
+I have since given them up :(
 ### **Back End**

 This project is built with and requires a Maven installation.
 After installing Maven, navigate to the Balanced or Backend folder in the terminal and run the following command: